Bayesian Insights into Exchange and Restriction in Gray Matter Diffusion MRI: Results

 \subsection{Simulations}

-Figure~\ref{fig:signals_post} presents simulated signals of representative gray matter tissue configurations \citep{jelescu_neurite_2022,olesen_diffusion_2022} under both acquisition protocols, in a noise-free scenario.
-We can note that the b-values used in the Connectom protocol are not strong enough to reach the stick power law.
+Figures~\ref{fig:signals_post_NEXI} and \ref{fig:signals_post_SANDIX} present simulated signals of representative gray matter tissue configurations \citep{jelescu_neurite_2022,olesen_diffusion_2022} under both acquisition protocols, in a noise-free scenario.
+It is worth noting that the b-values used in the Connectom protocol are not strong enough to reach the stick power law.
 Additionally, at fixed b-value, the dMRI signal - for the set of model parameters investigated - systematically decreases with diffusion time, reflecting the dominance on time dependence of exchange dynamics over structural restrictions, as enforced in both models \citep{olesen_diffusion_2022}.
-Posterior distributions obtained using µGUIDE demonstrate accurate and consistent parameter recovery across both protocols and models, with noticeably improved accuracy (i.e. smaller bias in the MAP) and precision (i.e., narrower posterior distributions) when using the more extensive \textit{ex vivo} acquisition protocol.
+Posterior distributions obtained using µGUIDE demonstrate accurate and consistent parameter recovery across both protocols and models, with noticeably improved accuracy (i.e., smaller bias in the MAP) and precision (i.e., narrower posterior distributions) when using the extensive \textit{ex vivo} acquisition protocol.
+The pairplots further illustrate the relationships between parameters, showing weak correlations and compact, unimodal posterior distributions, consistent with good parameter recovery in this noise-free setting.

+The difference in uncertainty observed for the NEXI model between scenarios A and B in Figure~\ref{fig:signals_post_NEXI} can be explained by the underlying parameter regimes.
+In scenario A, the intra- and extra-neurite diffusivities are well separated ($D_{n}^{\|}=2.55$ µm${}^2$/ms and $D_e=0.74$ µm${}^2$/ms), and the exchange time is relatively long ($t_{ex}=43$), leading to more distinct signal contributions from each compartment and facilitating the estimation of $f_n$.
+In contrast, in scenario B, the diffusivities are closer ($D_{n}^{\|}=1.45$ µm${}^2$/ms and $D_e=0.55$ µm${}^2$/ms), and the exchange time is much shorter ($t_{ex}=8.15$ ms).
+This results in stronger mixing between compartments with similar diffusion properties, making it more difficult to disentangle their respective contributions and leading to increased uncertainty in $f_n$.
+Similar trends are observed for the SANDIX model (Figure~\ref{fig:signals_post_SANDIX}).
+In addition, the longer diffusion times used in the Connectom protocol reduce sensitivity to fast exchange processes, which may further contribute to the increased uncertainty observed in this regime.